HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 }}

 The way preloading all our requests negates the impact of the attribute, a similar problem occurs when we try to optimise and compress some resource that doesn’t need compression and is already small.
-It is observed that 90% of uncompressed third party JS resources are &lt; 5 KB, and uncompressed first party resources less than 10kb are only 8%.
+It is observed that 90% of uncompressed third party JS resources are &lt; 5 KB, and uncompressed first-party resources less than 10kb are only 8%.

 ### Minification